digplan/https-microservice/README.md

 Total flexibility.
 Just put your cert and key in ./keys

-.use takes an array of middleware functions
+.use takes an array of middleware functions OR /middleware folder

 Functions run in order and stop when return true